MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-447-Payments-Services/subpart-E-Payment-Adjustments-Hospitals-That-Serve-Disproportionate-Number-LowIncome-Patients/section-447.294.md

 (3) *Low DSH adjustment factor (LDF) calculation.* CMS will calculate the LDF by the following:

-(i) Dividing each State's preliminary unreduced DSH allotment by their respective total Medicaid service expenditures.
+(i) Dividing each State's preliminary unreduced DSH allotment by their respective total estimated Medicaid service expenditures for the applicable fiscal year.

 (ii) Calculating for each State group the mean of all values determined in paragraph (e)(3)(i) of this section.